rolspace/react-d3-webapp/README.md

 The React Frontend requires two environment variables:

 - APPLICATION_ID: GitHub application id
-- SERVER_URL: URL for the Node Backend
+- API_URL: URL for the Node Backend

 > Make sure these environment variables are set before building the application.
 > DotEnv can be used to set the environment variables when starting the application in development mode (`yarn start dev`)